 Personal Attachment

 Responders might form emotional connections with the victim and their loved ones.
 Maintaining continuous chest compressions is vital for increasing the chances of a positive outcome.
 This connection can provide additional motivation but can also increase the emotional impact if the outcome is not favorable.
+Checking responsiveness and performing rescue breaths, such as placing an ear close to the child’s mouth and nose to check for normal breathing, are critical steps.
 Emotional attachment can make the experience more personal and the loss more profound.

 Boundaries